Are led lights safe for babies?

 EDs have been used in a variety of settings that have been deemed safe by the FDA.
 In fact, the LEDs that are being used for baby cribs have been tested and shown to meet all of the safety guidelines set up by the FCC.
 In the 1990s, studies confirmed that blue light from LEDs does not inhibit melatonin production or have a negative effect on sleeping patterns.
 If anything, blue light helps you sleep better.

-Checkout: Best String Lights For Kids Room
+Checkout: Best String Lights For Kid’s Room

 What You Need to Know About LED Lights and Your Baby’s Eyes

-You may have heard that LED lights are better than incandescent or fluorescent lights because they don’t produce as much heat, they use less energy, and they last longer.
-But did you know that LED lights can also be harmful to your baby’s eyes?
 The good news is that there are plenty of LED light bulbs on the market today that don’t pose any risks to your child, so it’s important to find out which ones you should be using in your home.
 This guide will tell you everything you need to know about LED lights and their effects on your baby’s eyes.

 Why do Babies Cry So Much at Night?

-Over 50% of babies experience colic in their first month of life.
-Colic is a catch-all term for unexplained crying in infants that lasts longer than three hours per day, for more than three days per week.
-It can be quite stressful on new parents (and older siblings).
-A lot of theories about why babies cry so much at night, but there’s no definitive answer.
 Some researchers are looking into whether infant exposure to light-emitting diodes (LEDs) from smart devices or baby monitors may play a role.
 There’s also evidence showing it could affect circadian rhythms, which influence sleep quality and help us feel rested when our alarm clock goes off in the morning.
 If you’re an expectant parent, learn how LEDs may be affecting your unborn child today!

 The Role of Artificial Light in Sleep Problems